wangziqi2013/wangziqi2013.github.io/_posts/2018-04-12-A-Lazy-Snapshot-Algo-with-Eager-Validation.markdown

 upper bound of the previous version and the lower bound of the new version atomically.

 Transaction commits are serialized by a global timestamp counter as in other BOCC algorithms that use the counter.
 As transactions access data items, they intersect their intervals with the valid ranges of data items that they access.
 If the resulting interval is non-empty, then the access is guaranteed to be valid, and requires no extra validation.
+The intersection, however, can become empty because the data item's lower bound is larger than the transaction's upper bound (the reverse will not happen, because if the transaction could not read an item which has been overwritten before it starts).
-If, however, that after the intersection, the interval becomes empty, then the transaction validates the current read set, and "extends" the upper bound of its interval to the current global time.
+In this case, the transaction validates the current read set, and "extends" the upper bound of its interval to the current global time.